powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The `slackBusesIds` property is a required property if you choose `NAME` for property `slackBusSelectionMode`.
 It defines a prioritized list of buses or voltage levels to be chosen for slack bus selection (as an array, or as a comma or semicolon separated string).

+**slackBusCountryFilter**
+The `slackBusCountryFilter` defines a list of countries where slack bus should be selected (as an array, or as a comma or semicolon separated string).
+Countries are specified by their alpha 2 code (e.g. `FR`, `BE`, `DE`, ...).
+The default value is an empty list (any country can be used for slack bus selection).

 **loadPowerFactorConstant**
 The `loadPowerFactorConstant ` property is an optional boolean property.
 This property is used in the outer loop that distributes slack on loads if :
 - `distributedSlack` property is set to true in the [load flow default parameters](index.md#available-parameters),